keptn/tutorials/site/tutorials/keptn-litmus-09.md

 ![https://www.youtube.com/watch?v=Ac0DcT1SF3g](.)

 ### What we will cover
-- How to create a sample project and onboard a sample service
+- How to create a sample project and create a sample service
 - How to setup quality gates
 - How to add the Litmus integration and execute chaos
 - How to evaluate application resilience